 Biblical Truth #1: God’s Word

-God has revealed himself through the inspired writing of the Old and New Testament, collectively known has the Holy Bible.
+God has revealed himself through the inspired writing of the Old and New Testament, collectively known as the Holy Bible.
 The authors constructed the Bible with magnificent themes about the personality of God.
-To read the Bible on internet is to read the story of God loving his creation, despite man’s fall from grace, and his ultimate restoration through Jesus.
+To read the Bible is to read the story of God loving his creation, despite man’s fall from grace, and his ultimate restoration through Jesus.
 Through poetry, discourse, and narrative, the Bible invites readers to meditate on its words, so that, through long exposure, the story of the Bible will work its way into the heart of the reader.
 Evidence for the reliability of the Bible includes, but is not limited to, the following: